-[Screener] Auditory Processing Disorder in Children
+[Self-Test] Auditory Processing Disorder in Children

 This screener may help determine whether your child demonstrates symptoms similar to those of auditory processing disorder, which impacts oral communication and comprehension.

-Reviewed by Lois Kam Heymann, M.A.
+This free self-test for symptoms of auditory processing disorder was reviewed by Lois Kam Heymann, M.A.
 CCC-SLP

 Does your child need instructions written out and numbered?
 Does he mispronounce and mix up similar sounding words?
 Or easily forget names and titles?

 These are all signs of auditory processing disorder (APD), a learning disability that impacts the brain’s ability to filter and interpret sounds.
 People with APD have a hard time receiving, organizing, and using auditory information.
 They’re able to hear, but fall short at listening.
 While APD isn’t as well known as some other learning disabilities, it’s estimated that roughly 7 percent of children have some type of auditory processing difficulty.

 APD usually becomes apparent in the early grades, when children are expected to actively listen.
 A young child with sound discrimination problems may be fidgety at story time, overwhelmed in noisy settings, or mispronounce words.
 Older children with APD may have trouble reading because it involves the manipulation of sounds.